MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 ---
 layout: post
-title: My ideal hackathon
+title: My ideal Hackathon
 tags:
 category: General
 ---

-After bloggin about my [past insights at hackathons](http://blog.markpearl.co.za/Why-do-a-Hackathon) I've come up with my own ideal hackathon.
+After blogging about my [past insights at hackathons](http://blog.markpearl.co.za/Why-do-a-Hackathon) I've come up with my own ideal hackathon.
 I'm sure it has flaws, but here is how it stands right now...

 My ideal purpose of a hackathon is to **support solving problems for the business that do not have a clear commercial value or that have a lot of uncertainty?**